CLIUtils/CLI11/README.md

 -   `.ignore_case()`: Ignore the case of this subcommand.
 Inherited by added subcommands, so is usually used on the main `App`.
 -   `.ignore_underscore()`: 🆕 Ignore any underscores in the subcommand name.
 Inherited by added subcommands, so is usually used on the main `App`.
--   `.allow_windows_style_options()`: 🆕 Allow command line options to be parsed in the form of `/s /long /file:file_name.ext`  This option does not change how options are specified in the `add_option` calls or the ability to process options in the form of `-s --long --file=file_name.ext`
+-   `.allow_windows_style_options()`: 🆕 Allow command line options to be parsed in the form of `/s /long /file:file_name.ext`  This option does not change how options are specified in the `add_option` calls or the ability to process options in the form of `-s --long --file=file_name.ext`.
 -   `.fallthrough()`: Allow extra unmatched options and positionals to "fall through" and be matched on a parent command.
 Subcommands always are allowed to fall through.
 -   `.disable()`: 🚧 Specify that the subcommand is disabled, if given with a bool value it will enable or disable the subcommand or option group.
--   `.disabled_by_default()`:🚧 Specify that at the start of parsing the subcommand should be disabled.
+-   `.disabled_by_default()`:🚧 Specify that at the start of parsing the subcommand/option_group should be disabled.
 This is useful for allowing some Subcommands to trigger others.
 -   `.enabled_by_default()`: 🚧 Specify that at the start of each parse the subcommand/option_group should be enabled.
 This is useful for allowing some Subcommands to disable others.
--   `.exludes(option_or_subcommand)`: 🚧 If given an option pointer or pointer to another subcommand, these subcommands cannot be given together.
+-   `.excludes(option_or_subcommand)`: 🚧 If given an option pointer or pointer to another subcommand, these subcommands cannot be given together.
 In the case of options, if the option is passed the subcommand cannot be used and will generate an error.
 -   `.require_option()`: 🚧 Require 1 or more options or option groups be used.
--   `.require_option(N)`:  🚧 Require `N` options or option groups if `N>0`, or up to `N` if `N<0`. `N=0` resets to the default to 0 or more.
+-   `.require_option(N)`:  🚧 Require `N` options or option groups, if `N>0`, or up to `N` if `N<0`. `N=0` resets to the default to 0 or more.
 -   `.require_option(min, max)`: 🚧 Explicitly set min and max allowed options or option groups.
-Setting `max` to 0 is unlimited.
+Setting `max` to 0 implies unlimited options.
 -   `.require_subcommand()`: Require 1 or more subcommands.
 -   `.require_subcommand(N)`: Require `N` subcommands if `N>0`, or up to `N` if `N<0`. `N=0` resets to the default to 0 or more.
 -   `.require_subcommand(min, max)`: Explicitly set min and max allowed subcommands.
 Setting `max` to 0 is unlimited.